 However, because female employees are the only ones who can become pregnant and give birth, they can receive additional time off for pregnancy disability.
 This is time off due to the physical or mental effects caused by pregnancy or childbirth.
 In California, pregnant employees are typically entitled to an additional ten to 12 weeks off for pregnancy disability.
 See our article on California pregnancy disability leave to learn more.

 Employers are not required to provide paid parental leave under federal or California law.
 (San Francisco employers of a certain size are required to provide paid leave under a city ordinance though.)
 You can request, or your employer can require, that your accrued paid vacation, sick leave, or PTO be paid out during your leave.
 Your employer must continue your group health coverage during your leave.

 California is one of a handful of states with a paid family leave program.
 New parents can receive partial wages from the state while taking time off to bond with a child.
-The state pays 55% of an employee’s wages–up to a maximum set by state law ($1,173 in 2017)—for six weeks.
-On January 1, 2018, the percentage will increase to 60% for most employees.
-Low-income earners who make one-third of the state average wage will receive 70% of their wages.
+The state pays 60 percent of most employees' wages–up to a maximum set by state law ($1,252 in 2019)—for six weeks.
+Low-income earners who make one-third of the state average wage receive 70% of their wages.
 (For more information, including eligibility requirements, see our article on California paid family leave.)

 Even if you aren't legally entitled to time off—because you work for an employer with fewer than 20 employees for example—you can still receive paid family leave benefits.
 You just won't be entitled to job-protected leave.

 At the end of your leave, your employer must reinstate you to the same job or a comparable one.
 A comparable job is one that is the same or similar in terms of pay, duties, and location.
 For example, if you’re a cashier at a grocery store, your boss can’t make you work as a bagger at a location 50 miles away.